 These additional coverages may be necessary depending on your needs:

 - Business property coverage.
-A standard homeowners policy from Kin includes $5,000 in business property protection, but you can increase this to $10,000.
+A standard homeowners policy includes $5,000 in business property protection, but you can increase this to $10,000.

 - Water damage coverage (for constant or repeated leaks) up to your dwelling insurance limits.